The Bed Bath & Beyond home-goods chain isn’t kidding about the “beyond” part of its name.

-Sure, you can make a move without most of these extras, but moving day is so exhausting that Future You will thank your current self for every smart shortcut you take now.
+Sure, you can make a move without such extras.
+But moving day is so exhausting that Future You will thank your current self for every smart shortcut you take now.

 I love the scent and look of candles, but the Yankee Candle store in my mall closed years ago.

-At Bed Bath & Beyond you can find a variety of Yankee Candles in plenty of scents (think fragrances like Vanilla Cupcake and Bahama Breeze), sizes and shapes.
+At Bed Bath & Beyond, you can find a variety of Yankee Candle products in plenty of sizes, shapes and scents (think fragrances like Vanilla Cupcake and Bahama Breeze).

 4. Heated blankets and mattress pads

-We were shocked to find temperatures that hovered in the 50s.
-We called just about every home store in Los Angeles hunting for electric blankets (a Target clerk, obviously L.A.-bred, did not know such a thing existed).
+One time that we visited my mother-in-law in Southern California, relishing the idea of getting out of Seattle’s rainy winter, we were shocked to find temperatures that hovered in the 50s.
+We called just about every home store in Los Angeles hunting for electric blankets.

 5. Pet supplies